 Ariranha (Giant Brazilian otter)

 The giant otter is a carnivorous mammal.
 It is a social species, with family groups typically supporting three to eight members.
-They have water repellent fur, short legs, and a long tail to propel them through the water.
-Furthermore, their big eyes and long whiskers help them detecting prey in the water.
+They have water-repellent fur, short legs, and a long tail to propel them through the water.
+Furthermore, their big eyes and long whiskers help them detect prey in the water.

 Boto-cor-de-rosa (Amazon river dolphin)

 The Amazon river dolphin transforms from grey to pink as it ages.
 The Amazon river dolphin, also called the pink river dolphin, is the largest of the river dolphin species, reaching up to 245 centimeters long and 200 kilograms.
 Moreover, they have powerful flippers and tail flukes and a modified hump in place of a dorsal fin.